 About The Author

 Cal Bailey runs Mountain Leon – a travel blog he started after two years backpacking around the world.
-If you want to learn more about life on the road or his blogging, check out his latest post on sleeping bags.
+If you want to learn more about life on the road or his blogging, check out his latest posts.

 Like this post?
 Pin it to read later: